Every business needs a website, the first step towards getting your site online is to register a domain name.

 When registering a domain name you’ll have a few different routes to take:

-- Register a domain alongside your hosting
+- Register a domain with your hosting package

 - Register a domain name without purchasing hosting